ssheehan1210/sheehan-tamagotchi-miniproject/README.md

 - Make a commit after you finish each one of the following:

 1. Create a class for you tamagotchi.
 (Done)
 2. Display a character of your choice on the screen to represent your pet.
+(Done)
 3. Display the following metrics for your pet:
 	- Hunger (1-10 scale)
 	- Sleepiness (1-10 scale)
 	- Boredom (1-10 scale)
 	- Age
 4. Add buttons to the screen to feed your pet, turn off the lights, and play with your pet.
 5. Add the ability to name your pet.
+(Done)
 6. Style the page.
 7. Increase your pet's age every x minutes.
 8. Increase your pet's Hunger, Sleepiness, and Bored metrics on an interval of your choosing.